 Use proper visual aids to support the results of both simulation projects and oral presentations.

 Describe the work procedure and results of a credible simulation project in a well-structured technical report.

 - Systematic methodology for Discrete Event Simulation projects

 - Theory and practice for building models with a professional DES-software

-- Theory for collecting data, applied statistics and experimental design
+- Theory for collecting data, applied statistic and experimental design

-- Theory of Constraints for analysis of production flows
+- Theory of Constraints for analyses of production flows

 - The virtual world as a visual communication channel for efficient Concurrent Engineering

-Passed exercises, project report including computer model code, presentation, and a written "knowledge test" cover all areas in the project examination.
-The grading scale is: 5, 4, 3 and failed.
+Passed exercises, project report including computer model code and written examination covers all areas in the course.
+The grading scale is: Failed, 3, 4 and 5.

-The results of the project report and simulation model are of outstanding importance for grading.
-The result from the written "knowledge test", which is mandatory, will serve as decision support in borderline cases.
-The quality of the presentation, summarizing project results to industrial stakeholders, is also used as decision support in these cases.
+The result of the project is outstanding regarding grade weights and measures.
+The result of a written examination, which is mandatory, will serve as decision support to put up or down the grade in borderline cases.
+The performed quality regarding summarizing a scientific paper is also used as decision support in these cases.